acheronfail/xi-electron/README.md

 > git submodule update --init
 > yarn          # or: npm install

-# To run xi-electron in dev mode:
+# To build xi-electron into an application:
 > yarn make     # or: npm run make

 # If you just want to run in dev mode then run: